-Enforcement Before the Investigations
+Enforcement Before the Investigation

 Prior to opening an investigation, staff reviews the information received and typically conducts a preliminary examination of the identified activity.
 Staff may consult publicly or commercially available sources of data, seek input from Commission staff with expertise in the subject matter, or contact the entity involved for an explanation of its actions.
 In some situations, this preliminary examination establishes an adequate justification for the subject activity or otherwise indicates that no further inquiry is needed.
 In other cases, staff determines that a fuller inquiry into the subject conduct is required, and opens an investigation.

-- Nature and seriousness of the alleged violation,
+- Nature and seriousness of the alleged violation;

-- Nature and extent of the harm, if any,
+- Nature and extent of the harm, if any;

-- Efforts made to remedy the violation,
+- Efforts made to remedy the violation;

-- Whether the alleged violations were widespread or isolated,
+- Whether the alleged violations were widespread or isolated;

-- Whether the alleged violations were willful or inadvertent,
+- Whether the alleged violations were willful or inadvertent;

-- Importance of documenting and remedying the potential violations to advance Commission policy objectives,
+- Importance of documenting and remedying the potential violations to advance Commission policy objectives;

-- Likelihood of the conduct reoccurring,
+- Likelihood of the conduct reoccurring;

-- Amount of detail in the allegation or suspicion of wrongdoing,
+- Amount of detail in the allegation or suspicion of wrongdoing;

-- Likelihood that staff could assemble a legally and factually sufficient case,
+- Likelihood that staff could assemble a legally and factually sufficient case;

-- Compliance history of the alleged wrongdoer, and
+- Compliance history of the alleged wrongdoer; and

 - Staff resources.